allefeld/allefeld/README.md

 -  and a [web app to assist in the teaching of statistical methods](https://github.com/allefeld/tykhe).

 I also use GitHub to publish a [random collection of nerdy notes](https://allefeld.github.io/nerd-notes/).

-My preferred tools are Python, VS Code, and Pandoc / Quarto.